 Hot Tube Ignition Systems

 This is the old method which was used in old days, now this method has become obsolete.
 But to gain some information, here I disclose the description.

-This method used in Gas and Light Oil Engines, a porcelain or metal tube closed one end is heated red hot from an external source, to Temperature well above the Ignition Temperature of the Fuel so that when the latter is injected into the tube it immediately ignites.
+In this method used in Gas and Light Oil Engines, a porcelain or metal tube closed with one end is heated red hot from an external source, to a Temperature well above the Ignition Temperature of the Fuel so that when the latter is injected into the tube it immediately ignites.

 The tube is heated in the middle, through a Timing Valve.

 The hot tube communicates alternatively with the Cylinder when Ignition takes place and with the Atmosphere during expansion.